 - Peters, K N, 'Māori Find Success in Booming Barber Industry', Māori television, 21 May 2018, (www.maoritelevision.com).

 - Robson, P, strategic advisor – brand, marketing and communication, New Zealand Hair and Beauty Industry Training Organisation (HITO), careers.govt.nz interview, October 2018.

 - Stats NZ, NZ.Stat website, Business Demography Statistics, accessed October 2018 (nzdotstat.stats.govt.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Hairdressers/barbers may progress to own their own business or move into management, training or education roles.
+Hairdressers/barbers may progress to set up their own hairdressing/barbering business or move into management, training or education roles.